m-dennisgocong/random-quote-machine/README.md

 ## Problems Encountered

-For this project, I mainly use React library using React Hooks however the React course on freeCodeCamp mainly focus on using Class Components which it's not within course scope so basically I have to do my own thing, learning from documentation and watching a lot of youtube tutorial.
+For this project, I mainly use React library using React Hooks however the React course on freeCodeCamp mainly focus on using Class Components so basically I have to do my own research on how to use it, learning from documentation and watching a lot of youtube tutorial.

 ## Run Locally